 A donor forms a separate entity and operates a supporting organization exclusively for the benefit of one or more designated public charities.
 It is attractive to many donors because contributions to it qualify for more generous income tax deduction treatment.
 However, supporting organizations do not afford the ability of the donor to control the organization’s assets and may limit future philanthropic endeavors if, for example, the goals and purposes of the designated charitable beneficiaries later vary from those of the donor.

-A donor comparing a supporting organization to a private foundation will most likely consider the latter type to be the best alternative, as it requires the least supervision by the designated public charities.
+A donor comparing a supporting organization to a private foundation will most likely consider the latter type to be the best alternative.
+This is because it requires the least supervision by the designated public charities.
 However, even this kind of supporting organization must demonstrate its connection to an existing public charity by satisfying various tests.
 A detailed discussion of these tests is beyond the scope of this article.
 But, generally, the tests require a supporting organization to demonstrate that its operations and activities are inextricably and substantially linked to one or more public charities.

 From a practical perspective, the restrictive rules applicable to supporting organizations probably limit their attractiveness only to those donors who have: (a) a particular public charity beneficiary in mind that is motivated to cooperate with the donor; (b) a group of friends or other non-disqualified persons suitable to be directors without violating the control rules; and (c) sufficient assets to make a stand-alone entity worthwhile.